Skip to main content

 She undertook creative writing courses with the Golden Egg Academy and was selected for mentorship by the author Maisie Chan as part of the 2021-2022 Megaphone Mentoring programme.

 In 2021, Nazima was awarded the Faber FAB Promise Prize, shortlisted for the Penguin Write Now programme and accepted on the Harper Collins Author Academy programme.
+When not writing children’s fiction, Nazima looks after them as a Paediatric doctor and researcher based in Cambridge.

 Aside from writing children’s fiction, she is passionate about making science accessible and has written health news articles for the BBC as part of a media fellowship and undertaken talks for primary school children on topics related to science, health and wellness.